Canonical embedded and non-embedded resolution of singularities for excellent two-dimensional schemes: Main theorems and strategy for their proofs

-In fact, if $X$ is of dimension $d \leq 2$, then condition (1) holds, and condition (3e) holds with $e = d$.
-If moreover $X$ is connected and $H^\OB_X$ is not constant on $X$, then condition (2) holds by Lemma \ref{lem.qreg}.
+{\bf Theorem \ref{thm.main.1} follows from this:} If the conditions of Theorem \ref{thm.4.3} hold for $X$, and $X' \rightarrow X$ is a blowup in a $\cB$-permissible center $D \subseteq \tHSa X$, the conditions hold for $X'$ as well, with the same $e$.
+In fact, (1) holds for $X'$ since $\dim(X')=\dim(X)$, condition (3e) holds for $X'$ by Theorem \ref{thm.pbu.inv}, and condition (4e) holds for $X'$ by Corollary \ref{cor.cNBncDir}.
+Moreover, condition (2) holds for $X'$ as we will see in the proof of Theorem \ref{thm.4.3}.
+Now assume that $X$ is of dimension $d \leq 2$.
+Then condition (1) holds, and condition (3e) holds with $e = d$.
+If moreover $H^\OB_X$ is not constant on $X$, then condition (2) holds by Lemma \ref{lem.qreg}, and (2) holds for $X'$ as well.
 On the other hand, in the presence of condition (1) it suffices to consider admissible boundaries with history $(\cB,\OB)$ which satisfy condition (4e).
-In fact, in the procedure outlined in the proof of Corollary \ref{cor.Omax-elim1}, property $(4e)$ is trivially fulfilled in the beginning where $\OB(x) = \cB(x)$, i.e., $\NBx = \emptyset$, and by Corollary \ref{cor.cNBncDir} it is fulfilled for $X'$ as well, if $X' \rightarrow X$ is a blowup in a permissible center $D \subseteq \tHSmax X$.
+In fact, in the procedure outlined in the proof of Corollary \ref{cor.Omax-elim1}, property $(4e)$ is trivially fulfilled in the beginning where $\OB(x) = \cB(x)$, i.e., $\NBx = \emptyset$, and as remarked a few lines above, it is also fulfilled in a sequence of $\cB$-permissible blowups.
+Therefore we can keep all assumptions of Theorem \ref{thm.4.3} in a sequence of $\cB$-permissible blowups, and the arguments for Corollaries \ref{cor.Omax-elim} and \ref{cor.Omax-elim1} apply in this modified setting.

-\textbf{Proof of Theorem \ref{thm.4.3}} We will first study what happens if we blow up a point or a regular irreducible curve of $X$.
+\begin{remark} (1) Before we start with the proof of Theorem \ref{thm.4.3}, we outline the strategy which works under the conditions (1) to (4) of Theorem \ref{thm.4.3}, but can be stated more generally.
+It would be interesting to see if it also works for higher-dimensional schemes.